cosmos/cosmos/GOVERNANCE_DOC.md

 Validators are required to vote on all proposals to ensure that results have legitimacy.
 Voting is part of validators' directives and failure to do it will result in a penalty.

-If a validator’s address is not in the list of addresses that voted on a proposal and if the vote is closed (i.e. `MinDeposit` was reached and `Voting period` is over), then any user of the Hub can submit a `TxGovernancePenalty` that will result in a partial slash `GovernancePenalty` of the validator's stake.
-The user that submitted the `TxGovernancePenalty` transaction will receive `GovernanceReward` from the `GovernancePenalty`.
+If a validator’s address is not in the list of addresses that voted on a proposal and if the vote is closed (i.e. `MinDeposit` was reached and `Voting period` is over), then this validator will automatically be partially slashed of `GovernancePenalty`.

-*Note: Need to define values for `GovernancePenalty` and `GovernanceReward`*
+*Note: Need to define values for `GovernancePenalty`*

 **Exception:** If a proposal is a `Urgent` proposal and is accepted via the special condition of having a ratio of `Yes` votes to `InitTotalVotingPower` that exceeds 2/3, validators cannot be punished for not having voted on it.
 That is because the proposal will close as soon as the ratio exceeds 2/3, making it mechanically impossible for some validators to vote on it.